mimesis-inria/SimulationSimpleDatabase/README.md

 ![logo](docs/src/_static/images/logo.svg)

-The **SSD** project provides Python3 tools allowing users to easily develop **data storage** and **visualization** strategies for their **numerical simulations** with az minimal lines of code.
+The **SSD** project provides Python3 tools allowing users to easily develop **data storage** and **visualization** strategies for their **numerical simulations** with a minimal lines of code.

 This project has two main objectives:
 * Easy **storage** management system for **any data** from a numerical simulation;